Asymptotic Analysis of Nonlinear One-Bit Precoding in Massive MIMO Systems via Approximate Message Passing: Introduction

 The performance analysis of conventional linear precoding schemes, such as matched filter, zero-forcing, and regularized zero-forcing, in unquantized systems has been extensively studied~\cite{unquantized1,unquantized3,unquantized2,RMTbook}.
 For their quantized counterparts, the nonlinearity introduced by one-bit quantization complicates the analysis.
 The Bussgang decomposition has been a useful tool in this context, allowing the expression of a nonlinear transformation of a Gaussian input as a scaled version of the input plus an uncorrelated distortion term~\cite{Bussgang}.
 This approach has facilitated progress in analyzing and designing linear-quantized precoding schemes, including achievable-rate analysis under both perfect and estimated channel state information (CSI)~\cite{MFrate}, symbol error probability (SEP) analysis~\cite{ZF}, and precoder design based on minimizing the mean square error (MSE)~\cite{MMSE2}, maximizing the weighted sum rate~\cite{WSR}, and maximizing the minimum rate \cite{duality_onebit}.
 However, the Bussgang decomposition relies on heuristic assumptions, such as the Gaussianity of the input signal and the independence of the distortion term from the signal, which may not hold in all scenarios.
 Recent work has developed analytical frameworks based on random matrix theory to provide rigorous justifications for these analyses~\cite{SEPlinear}.

 These analytical approaches for linear-quantized precoding leverage the ``linear-then-quantize" structure and the explicit expression of the precoding matrix.
-In contrast, nonlinear precoding schemes are typically obtained by solving complex optimization problems without closed-form solutions, rendering these approaches inapplicable.
-Some works have analyzed the performance of unquantized nonlinear precoding schemes, such as box-constrained precoding \cite{PAPR}, using tools like the convex Gaussian min-max theorem (CGMT)~\cite{PAPR,CGMT}.
-However, the one-bit constraint in nonlinear one-bit precoding introduces nonconvexity, and while convex relaxation is commonly used as an approximation technique, the subsequent quantization step alters the statistical properties of the continuous-valued output, complicating the analysis.
-For this reason, analytical understanding of nonlinear one-bit precoding remains largely unexplored.
+In contrast, nonlinear precoding schemes are typically obtained by solving dedicated optimization problems without closed-form solutions, rendering these approaches inapplicable.
+Some works have analyzed the performance of unquantized nonlinear precoding schemes, such as box-constrained precoding \cite{PAPR}, using tools like the convex Gaussian min-max theorem (CGMT) \cite{CGMT}.
+However, the one-bit constraint in nonlinear one-bit precoding introduces nonconvexity, which substantially complicates the analysis.

+Convex-relaxation-then-quantization (CRQ) has emerged as a widely adopted approximation approach for handling the discrete one-bit constraint, where the transmit signal is obtained by solving a convex relaxation of the discrete model, followed by one-bit quantization \cite{SQUID,CIfirst,CImodel}.
+Although this approach has demonstrated strong empirical performance, its theoretical justification remains limited.
+The main difficulty lies in that the quantization step alters the statistical properties of the continuous-valued relaxation solution.
+It is worth mentioning that the idea of handling binary-valued constraints via convex optimization has a long history.
+Early works have shown that binary-valued solutions to linear systems can be recovered by solving convex optimization problems under Gaussian measurements \cite{mangasarian2011probability,bey2015sparsity}.
+However, these results focus on signal recovery and assume the existence of an exact binary solution, and are fundamentally different from the nonlinear one-bit precoding setting considered in this paper.